akora/homelab/README.md

 - Create Docker network if it doesn't exist
 - Deploy Portainer Agent container

+Setting up the agents made it possible to link them to the main Portainer instance and manage them from one place.

 ## Tier FOUR: Homepage (& Docker Socket Proxy) Installation

 Next: Docker Socket Proxy!